drupalprojects/features_override/README.txt

-Features Override (Drupal 7-2.x)
+Features Override (Drupal 6-2.x)
 --------------------------------

 This module add a new Features exportable called "Feature Overrides" that are used to export overridden changes to other Features.

-It requires at least the 7.x-1.0-rc1 release of Features.
+The 6-2.x branch may require further backporting of recent Features 7.x changes.

 To use, install this module and enable it.
 When you create a new feature from the Structure/Features page, two new exportables called "Feature Overrides"